 The results for compound workloads with the Lachesis-Shore implementation and the Lachesis-modified DB2 traces show similar trends.
-For example, as the competing traffic to queries 1 and 12 increases, the relative performance benefit of Lachesis increases as well.
-Similarly, the relative improvement for query 6 remained stable (around 20%) under the three scenarios for both DB2 and Shore.
+For example, as the amount of competing traffic to queries 1 and 12 increased, the relative performance benefit of Lachesis increased.
+Similarly, the relative improvement for query 6 stayed the same (around 20%) under the three scenarios both for DB2 and Shore.
+Unfortunately, we cannot compare the queries with the most interesting access patterns (e.g., query 9 or 21) because the Shore TPC-H kit does not implement them.

-Two important differences between the DB2 and Shore experiments warrant a closer look.
+There are also two important differences between the DB2 and Shore experiments that warrant a closer look.
 First, under the No traffic scenario, Lachesis-Shore experienced bigger speedup.
 This is because the Basic-Shore accesses are less efficient than the accesses in the original DB2 setup.
-Basic-Shore uses 8-page extents, spanning 128 blocks, compared to Lachesis' variable-sized extents of 418 and 396 blocks (track size sizes of the two inner-most zones).
-DB2, on the other hand, prefetched 768 disk blocks in a single I/O, while Lachesis-modified traces used at most 672 blocks (the outer-most zone has 686 sectors).
-Consequently, the base case for DB2 issues more efficient I/Os relative to its Shore counterpart, hence the relative improvement for Lachesis-Shore is higher.
+Basic-Shore uses 8-page extents, spanning 128 blocks, compared to Lachesis' variable-sized extents of 418 and 396 blocks.
+DB2, on the other hand prefetched 768 disk blocks in a single I/O, while Lachesis-modified traces used at most 672 blocks.
+Thus, the base case for DB2 issues more efficient I/Os relative to its Shore counterpart, and hence the relative improvement for Lachesis-Shore is bigger.

 Second, TPC-H query 14 with DB2 trace replay did not improve much, whereas Lachesis-Shore's improvement grew with increasing traffic.
-The reason lies in the different access patterns resulting from different join algorithms.
-While DB2 used a nested-loop join with an index scan and intermediate sort of one of its inputs, Lachesis-Shore used hash-join.
-Hence, we see a higher improvement in Lachesis-Shore, whereas in DB2 trace replay, the improvement does not change.
+This is because of different access patterns resulting from different join algorithms.
+While DB2 used a nested-loop join with an index scan and intermediate sort of one its inputs, Lachesis-Shore used hash-join.
+Hence, we see a bigger improvement in Lachesis-Shore, whereas in DB2 trace replay, this improvement does not change.

-Finally, we compared the run times for TPC-H query 12 in Figure 8 against Figure 1, whose access patterns are relatively straightforward.
-This query first scans through the LINEITEM table applying all predicates, and then performs a join against the ORDERS table data.
-Although the x-axes use different units, and hence the shapes of the curves are different, the trends in those two figures are the same.
+Finally, we compared the run times for TPC-H query 12 in Figure 8 against Figure 1.
+We chose this query because its plan, and hence the resulting access patterns, are relatively straightforward.
+This query first scans through the LINEITEM table, applying all (sargable) predicates, and then performs a join against the ORDERS table data.
+Although the x-axes use different units, and hence the particular shapes of the curves are different, the trends in those two figures are the same.
 With small amounts of competing traffic, the relative improvement of Lachesis is small.
-However, as the amount of competing traffic increases, the speedup grows to $1.5 \times$ for Shore and $2 \times$ for DB2 under the Heavy traffic scenario.
+However, as the amount of competing traffic increases, the improvement grows and yields a $1.5 \times$ speedup in Shore and $2 \times$ speedup in DB2 under the Heavy traffic scenario.